Several pairs of eyes dedicated to each project

 Financial Technical Consultant

 Paul has held senior financial positions including Chief Financial Officer and Director of Finance and Business Development (Canadian Hydrogen Energy Canada, Magna International).
 Significant achievements include the launch of eight new manufacturing operations and leading a business development strategy that resulted in the acquisition of three new top revenue-generating customers.
-Paul is a Certified Management Accountant who holds a Bachelor of Arts (Finance) from Wilfred Laurier University and Master of Business Administration (Finance) from Queen’s University.
+Paul is a Certified Management Accountant who holds a Bachelor of Arts (finance) from Wilfred Laurier University and a Master of Business Administration (finance) from Queen’s University.

 Katharine Slater BA, PHEd, MHSc, RD